Das U-Boot: History

-The project's origin is a 8xx PowerPC bootloader called 8xxROM written by Magnus Damm.
+The project started as a 8xx PowerPC bootloader called 8xxROM written by Magnus Damm.
 In October 1999 Wolfgang Denk moved the project to SourceForge.net and renamed it to PPCBoot, because SF.net did not allow project names starting with digits.
-Version 0.4.1 of PPCBoot was first publicly released July 19, 2000.
+Version 0.4.1 of PPCBoot was first publicly released 19 July 2000.

 In 2002 a previous version of the source code was briefly forked into a product called ARMBoot, but was merged back into the PPCBoot project shortly thereafter.
-On October 31, 2002 PPCBoot−2.0.0 was released.
+On 31 October 2002 PPCBoot−2.0.0 was released.
 This marked the last release under the PPCBoot name, as it was renamed to reflect its ability to work on other architectures besides the PPC ISA.

 PPCBoot−2.0.0 became U−Boot−0.1.0 in November 2002, expanded to work on the x86 processor architecture.
 Additional architecture capabilities were added in the following months: MIPS32 in March 2003, MIPS64 in April, Nios II in October, ColdFire in December, and MicroBlaze in April 2004.
 The May 2004 release of U-Boot-1.1.2 worked on the products of 216 board manufacturers across the various architectures.